 It is extremely stressful when you’re struggling to afford your payments every month.
 It’s natural to want to wipe the slate clean and start fresh.
 There is more than one way to accomplish starting fresh with your finances.
 The two most common solutions people consider are debt consolidation and bankruptcy.
 Each option has their pros and cons, and depending upon your specific situation either bankruptcy or debt consolidation can be a reasonable option.

-The best way to explore the differences between debt consolidation and bankruptcy as a debt management solution is to first identify the advantages and disadvantages of each option.
+The best way to explore the differences between debt consolidation vs bankruptcy as a debt management solution is to first identify the advantages and disadvantages of each option.
 Then you will be able to easily determine which debt management option will be the best for your specific financial situation.

 What is Debt Consolidation?

-The concept of debt consolidation is fairly simple.
+The concept of a debt consolidation loan is fairly simple.
 You use a new loan to pay off your existing debts, thus consolidating your payments into one single payment.
 The new loan is usually at a lower interest rate and lower monthly payment than your current debts.
 You can use a debt consolidation loan to pay off a variety of different types of debts including:

 - Medical Bills